Menooker/KunQuant/Readme.md

 KunQuant is a tool for general expressions.
 You can further read [Customize.md](./Customize.md) for how you can compile your own customized factors.

+## Streaming mode

+KunQuant can be configured to generate factor libraries for streaming, when the data arrive one at a time.
+See [Stream.md](./Stream.md)

 ## Testing and validation

 Unit tests for some of the internal IR transformations: